 Vocabulary Vine students learn Study Root spellings, definitions, origins, and for each Root, three familiar example words that use the Root.
 Students then write all of this information on an index card and keep it for later review and reference.

 Vocabulary Vine uses spiral learning, a preview-study-review pattern, throughout the entire program.
 This improves long-term retention.
 For example, a student learns the Study Root tele, which is Greek for "far away."
 One of the Example Words that uses the Study Root tele is "telegraph."
 Graph is also a Study Root to be examined later.
 A reference number indicates where and when it appears in the Vocabulary Vine Program.

 Students must learn only three Study Roots a week to finish the 108-Root List within a 36-week school year.

-Includes suggestions for twelve optional zero-preparation Learning Games to keep the program fun and fresh.
+Vocabulary Vine includes suggestions for twelve optional zero-preparation Learning Games to keep the program fun and fresh.